Natalie-Daniel/OSCAR/README.md

 In the command line, type: npm i express.
 This downloads the packages you will need.
 Run the command: node app.js
 The above command allows you to go to your web browser, type in your local host and port number (I’d start with localhost:3000), and see your app.
-You are now ready to clone.
+>* Step 4: You are now ready to clone.